mrzzy/ntu-sc1015/README.md

 4) Does the Category of the Business Affect Whether it will Remain Open?
 [Q4](https://github.com/mrzzy/ntu-sc1015/blob/main/category%20and%20states/Categories.ipynb)
 5) Does Location Affect Whether a Business Remains Open?
 [Q5](https://github.com/mrzzy/ntu-sc1015/blob/main/category%20and%20states/States.ipynb)

-## Models
+## Machine Learning
-1) Logistic Regression
-2) Random Forest
-3) XGBoost Classifier
+[Modeling Notebook](model.ipynb): Class imbalance, Feature Engineering, Model Selection, Hyperparameter tuning and Model Analysis.

 ## Conclusion
-- Focus on getting customers to leave feedback for the business
+- Encourage customers to provide more feedback and reviews on Yelp.
 - Category of businesses that are likely to stay open are: `Shopping`, `Home Services`, and `Health & Medical`
 - Focus for business should be on delivering good food (assuming it is a food establishment), and providing good customer service
 - Business should be situated in `Pennsylvania` and `Florida` for a good chance of staying open